Family Wedding in a Splendid Historical House

 The dinner started.
-The bride and the groom were seated inside the main living room (the one with the fireplace) while some guests were seated outside in the garden.
-Yes, that’s actually one very common disadvantage of many historical manors: they barely have a spacious room to accommodate any big group.
-That’s why such Victorian-style building is usually preferred for small and intimate marriages.—This doesn’t apply to the Semple Mansion in Minneapolis which is an exception—.
+The bride and the groom seated inside the main living room (the one with the fireplace) while some guests seated outside in the garden.
+Yes, that’s actually one very common disadvantage of many historical manors: they barely have a spacious room to accommodate any sizeable group.
+That’s why such Victorian-style building is usually preferred for small and intimate marriages.—This doesn’t apply to the Semple Mansion in Minneapolis, which is an exception—.

-Anyways, the diner was great (As a French guy, I am kind of picky on the food).
-What’s more I shared a table with the bride and groom’s friends who were very kind.
+Anyway, the diner was great (As a French guy; I am kind of picky on the food).
+What’s more, I shared a table with the bride and groom’s friends who were very kind.